View over Hvar Harbour and its luxury motor yachts docked and sailing yachts in anchor.

-Before setting sail - Split
+Before Setting Sail – Split

 When starting your yacht charter in Croatia, you will most likely fly into Split Airport, situated in Kaštela only 12 miles from Split.
 On touch down, you’ll already find yourself right in the heart of Croatian yachting, surrounded by the most reputable marinas and charters all within a 12-mile radius of the airport.
 The majority of these marinas are located to the west of the city of Split, including charter-specialized marinas such as Marina Baotić, Marina Agana, and ACI Marina Trogir.
 An easily organized transfer can swiftly take you to your chosen marina.